Peace Cup: Awards

-Golden Ball

 The "Golden Ball" is awarded to the player on the basis of a vote taken among the media accredited to each Peace Cup tournament.
 There are also "Silver Ball" and "Bronze Ball" for the second and third best players respectively.

-Golden Shoe

 Controversy

 The original name of the competition was to be Sunmoon Peace Cup, named after Sun Myung Moon, the founder of the Sunmoon Peace Football Foundation.

 However, after being criticized that it was too religious, the organization changed its name to World Peace King Cup and started preparation for its first tournament.

 Before the inauguration of the cup, the Asian Football Confederation warned that the term "world" can only be used by competitions organized by FIFA, and "king" can be used by competitions held by a kingdom.